RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 We often have a need to interact with users, either to get data or to provide some sort of result.
-Most programs today use a dialog bcox as a way of asking the user to provide some type of input.
+Most programs today use a dialog box as a way of asking the user to provide some type of input.
 While Python does have a way to create dialog boxes, there is a much simpler function that we can use.
 Python provides us with a function that allows us to ask a user to enter some data and returns a